kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Requirements

+A `requirements.txt` file has been added to the project directory.
+However, the following table also presents the required libraries.
+Check the `requirements.txt` file for library versions.

 | Library/Module  | Download Url | Installation |
 | ------------- | ------------- | -------------
 | Python Language | https://www.python.org/ | Download from website |